Class II Special Controls Guidance Document: Polymethylmethacrylate (PMMA) Bone Cement; Guidance for Industry and FDA

 For questions regarding the use or interpretation of this guidance contact Hany Demian at 301-796-6420 or by electronic mail at firstname.lastname@example.org.

-Additional copies are available from the Internet or you may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (668) to identify the guidance you are requesting.

 TABLE OF CONTENTS